JulesKhong/portfolio/README.md

 ### By Julia Dickey

 ##Description
-This site houses my work, and links to projects I've completed so far
+This site houses my work, and links to projects I've completed so far at Epicodus

 ##Setup
 1. Open in browser